the-glenlivet-distillery

 We also use first-fill American white oak casks as well as traditional oak and ex-sherry casks in the maturation of The Glenlivet White Oak Reserve.
 This expression is a beautiful light amber colour and has an aroma of ripe orchard fruits paired with creamy soft caramel.

-Sherry butts
+Sherry casks

 Rum casks